How do I know if I've got the right size of hoof boot?

 Can studs be used with Simple boots?

-Most riders in the UK do not use studs in their Cavallo boots and Cavallo’s own studs are not available in the UK.
-Riders do use a variety of studs, particularly in other countries and if you do decide to use studs to increase traction you must take care to ensure they do not extend through the sole of the boot and cause discomfort.
+Most riders in the UK do not use studs in their Cavallo boots.
+However, if you do require them we can supply from Horse and More.
+If you do decide to use studs to increase traction you must take care to ensure they do not extend through the sole of the boot and cause discomfort.
 The warranty would not cover use of studs.

 Are Cavallo Boots good for Laminitics and horses with Navicular Disease?